atbcb/usab-uswds/_pages/about/budget-performance/cj.md

 ### Other Duties

 In addition to developing technical specifications under the ADA and ABA, the Board also completes other duties as assigned by Congress.
 Under the Help America Vote Act (HAVA), two Board Members serve on the Election Assistance Commission’s (EAC) Board of Advisors and Technical Guidelines Development Committee, which assist the EAC in developing voluntary guidelines for voting systems, including accessibility for people with disabilities.
-In addition, under the Food and Drug Administration Safety and Innovation Act, the Board developed best practices on providing accessible information on prescription drug container labels for individuals who are blind or have low vision.
+In addition, under the Food and Drug Administration Safety and Innovation Act, the Board developed  on providing accessible information on prescription drug container labels for individuals who are blind or have low vision.

 ### FY 2022-2026 Strategic Plan